-We will show you how to easily bleach and paint your bottle brush tees for a whole new look.
-While working on our mantel decorations for Valentine’s Day I decided that I wanted to keep some of the winter bottle brush trees, but wanted to add some Valentine’s Day colors.
-After failing to find the correct shade of pink on Amazon, I decided that I’d try to repurpose some of the bottle brush trees from Christmas that I wasn’t wild about.
+We will show you how to easily bleach and dye your bottle brush Christmas trees for a whole new look.
+After failing to find the correct shade of pink on Amazon, I decided that I’d try to repurpose some of my trees that I wasn’t wild about.
 It turns out that you can bleach the trees and paint them with acrylic paint to whatever color or colors your little heart desires.
-So grab some of your bottle brush trees back out of your Christmas decorations and let’s get crackin’.
+So grab some of your bottle brush trees and let’s get crackin’.

 - Bottle brush trees

 - Disposable gloves (not necessary, but you might want them to minimize the bleach and paint on your fingers)